mourisl/mourisl.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Li Song.
+My name is Li Song, a research fellow in [Shirley Liu](https://liulab-dfci.github.io/)'s lab at Department of Data Science in Dana-Farber Cancer Insitute.
 My research interest is to design algorithms and developing methods to analyze sequencing data.
-I am currently a research fellow in Shirley Liu's lab at Department of Data Science in Dana-Farber Cancer Insitute.
 I obtained my Ph.D degree in Computer Science from Johns Hopkins University.

 Projects
 ======